When delivery slows down, the problem is usually the structure — not the people.

 We transfer everything we know

-Every tool, every technique, every way of thinking that we bring into your organisation — we teach it to your people.
+Every tool, every technique, every way of thinking we bring into your organisation — we teach it to your people.
 Our measure of success is how capable your team is when we leave, not how much they need us to stay.

 We Work Best When the Problem is Real

 We don't segment by company size.
 A 10-person startup and a 500-person enterprise can have the same structural problem — and need the same quality of thinking to solve it.
-What matters is not how big your organisation is, but what situation you are in.
+What matters is not how big your organisation is, but what situation you are actually in.

 If any of the following sounds familiar, we should talk.